-One thing that will be very different when it goes back up is that the book’s companion blog, The Notebook, will be gone.
+One thing that is very different with the book’s site redesign is that the book’s companion blog, The Notebook, is gone.
 I published there from 2006-2015.
 I have no idea how many people actually read it, or not.
 In fact, I had the impression that it was outdated and full of shit.

 Not true!
 I’ve gathered the posts, tossed the ones that weren’t authored by me and that aren’t relevant to readers now, updated links, updated many of the postings with new information, added new material that hasn’t been published before.
 I’m creating an ebook out of the posts and expect it to be selling before the end of December.